How to Get a Real Estate Broker License in North Dakota

 Can I get a North Dakota real estate broker license with a criminal record?

 The North Dakota Real Estate Commission evaluates criminal history on a case-by-case basis.
 Having a criminal record does not automatically disqualify you, but certain offenses may affect your eligibility.
-Contact the North Dakota Real Estate Commission for guidance before applying.
+Contact your local licensing authority.

 Do I need a college degree to become a real estate broker in North Dakota?